HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_options_spread_pods_across_nodes.md

 ## NodeSelector

 NodeSelector is the most straightforward way to define the node selection criteria.
 You can include the `nodeSelector` field in your Pod specification and mention the labels you want your desired node to possess.
-You can refer to find constraints/use cases](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) and apply them to your services.
+You can refer to [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) for more information about node selection constraints and apply them to your services.

 Specify the `nodeSelector` constraints to your services in the custom values file: